Creating a Custom Tab Application

 }

-The next step is to add a view for the index action.
-For easy development, this is a strong-typed view that renders the current page, publishing target, and user information.
+This next set of steps demonstrates how to add a view for the index action.
+For streamlined development, this strong-typed view renders the current page, publishing target, and user information.

 To add a view for the index action: